Friday, October 18, 2013

 Messerschmitt M.35 - German pre-war aerobatic champions:

-An interesting photo series depicting a decorated pilot in and around BFW M.35, more usually known as the Messerschmitt M 35, a twin-seat radial-engined sports and touring aircraft of the early 1930s.
+An interesting photo series depicting a decorated pilot in and around a BFW M.35, more usually known as the Messerschmitt M 35, a twin-seat radial-engined sports and touring aircraft of the early 1930s.
 The M.35 is particularly interesting as the last of a line designed by Willy Messerschmitt.
 It was an aircraft that led directly to the Bf 108 Taifun.

 BFW had declared bankruptcy during June 1931 following a second crash of its M.20 'airliner' in April 1931.
 The previous October an M.20 had crashed in Dresden on a flight to Vienna with the result that an order of ten of these aircraft from DLH under Erhard Milch was cancelled.
 Messerschmitt ressurrected his old company Messerschmitt Flugzeugbau GmbH (Ltd) to continue his design work.